intel/user-container-selinux/README.md

 ## License
 user-container-selinux is under GNU GPL v2.0 license.
-See the [LICENSE](https://github.com/intel/user-container-selinux/blob/main/LICENSE) file for details.
+See the [LICENSE](/LICENSE) file for details.

+## Security
+If you discover any potential security vulnerability, please follow the instructions in the [security.md](/security.md) file.